ahmadajmi/learning-javascript/chapter2.md

 - Capitalizing Constructors

-To make it easy to see the diference between a normal and a constructor function always capitalize the constructor function name.
+To make it easy to see the difference between a normal and a constructor function always capitalize the constructor function name.

 ``` javascript
 var person = new Person();